0xPrimata/ManaT/README.md

 # #Pillage&Plunder Avalanche shall grow with other's liquidity

-Refrain from using this in Avalanche.
+**Refrain from using this bot in Avalanche.**

 **Make sure that the function you will use is properly set up.**

-Anything included in this repository may not be shared, distributed, modified, gifted or sold without the owner's consent.
+**Anything included in this repository may not be shared, distributed, modified, gifted or sold without the owner's consent.**